xixitalk/parkomat/README.md

+# parkomat.tiny

 ### What is it?

-parkomat.tiny forked from github.com/parkomat/parkomat, ONLY Web + WebDav server.
+parkomat.tiny forked from [github.com/parkomat/parkomat](https://github.com/parkomat/parkomat), ONLY Web + WebDav server.

 ### Features

 **ONLY Web and WebDav server.
-NO DNS, NO HTTPS/SSL/TLS.**
+NO DNS, NO HTTPS/SSL/TLS, NO domains**

 ### Installation